MLSE MULTI-YEAR ACCESSIBILITY PLAN – INTEGRATED ACCESSIBILITY STANDARDS

 MLSE has always been committed to providing the customers and clients with publicly available emergency information in an accessible way upon request.
 Specifically, our accessible emergency procedures are available in hard copy located at the Fan Services station at each of our venues and the hostess stand at each of our restaurants.
 We will also provide employees with disabilities with individualized emergency response information when applicable.
 MLSE shall provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary and the employer is aware of the need for accommodation due to the employee’s disability.

-MLSE will continue to provide equal access for all individuals, to fully participate and engage in our games, events and concerts, using reasonable efforts.
-MLSE’s AODA Customer Service Policy currently outlines how MLSE has and will continue to provide accessible customer service for all our games, events and concerts.
+MLSE will continue to provide equitable access for all individuals, to fully participate and engage in our games, events and concerts, using reasonable efforts.
+AODA Customer Service Policies for MLSE venues currently outline how MLSE has and will continue to provide accessible customer service for all our games, events and concerts.

 MLSE will provide training to employees, volunteers and other staff members on Ontario’s accessibility laws and on the Human Rights Code as they relate to people with disabilities.
 Training will be provided in a manner appropriate to the duties and roles of particular employees, volunteers and other staff members.